bitwarden/sdk/languages/cpp/ExampleUse.md

         --`Wrapper.cpp`
 ```

-Add the environment path for the Bitwarden libraries.
+Set the environment variable path for the Bitwarden libraries.

 For macOS: